 On the other hand Marks and Spencer runs three pulse survey in each quarter.
-It has enabled managers to hit engagement as Key performance indicator.
+It has enabled managers to hit engagement as Key performance indicators.

 Also read: Signs Your Employee is Unhappy with His Job